A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond: Discussion: Classical alternatives to Monte Carlo integration

 by computing the sample average

-Similar to classical multigrid results for finite element discretizations of PDEs, it can be shown that the multilevel strategy provides better accuracy relative to quantity of sample points, by simultaneously reducing the error over multiple frequencies in the spectral decomposition of the function.
+Similar to classical multigrid results for finite element discretizations of PDEs, it can be shown that the multilevel strategy provides better accuracy relative to the number of sample points, by simultaneously reducing the error over multiple frequencies in the spectral decomposition of the function.

 To the best of our knowledge, there is one work in the literature studying the use of quantum circuits in MLMC~\cite{an2021quantum}.
-They consider the application of MLMC for estimating the functional of a random variable that is governed by a stochastic differential equation (SDE) with applications to finance.
-In particular they consider using order-$r$ numerical discretization schemes for simulating SDEs without an analytical expression of the solution available.
-They note that to achieve accuracy $\varepsilon$ classically, MC can solve the SDE with a complexity of $\tilde{\mathcal{O}}(1/\varepsilon^{2+1/r})$, where $\tilde{\mathcal{O}}$ denotes the presence of an additional multiplicative logarithmic factor.
-In particular, in the context of the Black-Scholes model, if an analytical solution to the SDE exists, then quantum circuits can achieve $\tilde{\mathcal{O}}(1/\varepsilon)$ complexity.
-To elaborate on this further, they show that in the case of numerically discretized SDEs, the application of quantum circuits achieves $\tilde{\mathcal{O}}(1/\varepsilon^{1+1/r})$.
-Unless $r>2$, which can be unrealizable for many practical SDEs, this is only marginally better than the state of the art application of classical MLMC which can obtain $\tilde{\mathcal{O}}(1/\varepsilon^2)$ with $r>1$.
-However, with $r>1$, it is shown that MLMC with a quantum circuit oracle can achieve the ideal quadratic speedup of $\tilde{\mathcal{O}}(1/\varepsilon)$.
+They consider the application of MLMC for estimating a functional of a random variable governed by a stochastic differential equation (SDE), with applications to finance.
+In particular, they consider order-$r$ numerical discretization schemes for simulating SDEs whose solutions have no available analytical expression.
+They note that, to achieve accuracy $\varepsilon$, classical Monte Carlo with an order-$r$ scheme solves the SDE with complexity $\tilde{\mathcal{O}}(1/\varepsilon^{2+1/r})$, where $\tilde{\mathcal{O}}$ denotes the presence of an additional multiplicative logarithmic factor, whereas classical MLMC with a scheme of strong order $r>1$ improves this to $\tilde{\mathcal{O}}(1/\varepsilon^{2})$.
+In the context of the Black-Scholes model, if an analytical solution to the SDE exists, then quantum circuits can achieve $\tilde{\mathcal{O}}(1/\varepsilon)$ complexity.
+For numerically discretized SDEs, however, attaining the full quadratic speedup $\tilde{\mathcal{O}}(1/\varepsilon)$ with quantum-accelerated MLMC requires a numerical scheme of strong order $r>2$.
+Since $r>2$ can be unrealizable for many practical SDEs, and classical MLMC already attains $\tilde{\mathcal{O}}(1/\varepsilon^2)$ for $r>1$, the quantum advantage is limited in the regime $1<r\le 2$.